PingPongPaulius/PingPongPaulius/README.md

 - 👋 Hi, I’m @PingPongPaulius
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence and Game dev

 <!---
 PingPongPaulius/PingPongPaulius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.